finom/vovk/docs/docs/vovk-pattern.md

 ## Back-end Service

 Back-end Service (or just "Service") is a static class that implements third-party API calls or performs requests do the project database.
 By the pattern design Back-end Service does not validate incoming data.
-It doesn't require any decorators to be used and plays the role of a back-end library for your "thing".
+It doesn't require any decorators to be used and plays the role of a back-end library for your module.

 ```ts
 // /src/vovk/comment/CommentService.ts